 After marrying Kelley in 2008 in Michigan, Nicholson maintains that while the marriage isn’t legal, the couple is married “in the eyes of God.”

-Their relationship evolved from online conversations to a 2005 meeting on the campus of Vassar College in Poughkeepsie, N.Y.
-The pair looked for solace in the slower pace of a smaller town.
+As their relationship flourished from online conversations to a 2005 meeting on the campus of Vassar College in Poughkeepsie, N.Y., the pair looked for solace in the slower pace of a smaller town.

 After Kelley poured over online profiles for Episcopal churches for Nicholson to work at, they settled on Mount Pleasant for its progressive and relaxed culture.